UPDATED: 11:00 a.m. ET, Oct. 27, 2022

-“I can’t even afford a car like that, and I’m the judge here,” Jinks told the employee, according to a complaint filed against him in March.
+“I can’t even afford a car like that, and I’m the judge here,” Jinks told the employee, according to a complaint filed against him.
 “What are you doing?
 Selling drugs?”

 I’m not sure what Jinks did before Alabama voters made the mistake of putting a gavel in his hand, but if he was one of those cops who targetted negroes in nice cars while making an “Is it a rapper or is it Nino Brown?” bet with his equally racist and white partner, I wouldn’t be surprised.